-Here are some answers on knee pain when you lunge, plus checking in with a few answers from EFI readers.
+Here are some answers on knee pain when you lunge, plus checking in with a few responses from EFI readers.

-Over the week, I received a bunch of questions from readers and I want to take some time to answer them.
-I can’t answer them all but I will do my best to get back to everyone.
-If you don’t hear back from me after a few days, just send me a reminder email.
+Over the week, I received many questions from readers, and I want to take some time to answer them.
+I can’t answer them all, but I will do my best to get back to everyone.
+If you don’t hear back from me after a few days, send me a reminder email.

 I purchased your muscle imbalances revealed package on the weekend and I

 just wanted to say I love it so far!!
 Extremely informative.

 Just one question.
 I have a client right now whose left knee is really